A subexponential version of Cramer's theorem: Discussion

 \section{Discussion}

 In this work we investigated large deviations principles for empirical averages of i.i.d. subexponential random variables.
-Under a subexponential moment condition, we showed that a LDP holds at a subexponential rate with an explicit rate function.
+Under a subexponential moment condition, we showed that a LDP holds at a subexponential time scale with an explicit non convex rate function, expressed through a tail coefficient.
 This result generalizes earlier works by providing a full LDP that includes a lower bound, and by avoiding assumptions on the cumulative distribution of the variable.

 In this subexponential regime, the rate function is always singular at zero, as it does not even admit a first derivative.
-Although we could expect non-existence of a second derivative (because this would contradict the central limit theorem), the phase transition is still more abrupt.
+Although we could expect non-existence of a second derivative (because this would contradict the central limit theorem), the phase transition from the standard exponential regime is very abrupt.
 Indeed, we illustrated in Section~\ref{sec:examples} that a smooth rate function can become non-differentiable by raising the underlying random variable to a power arbitrarily close to one.
-Moreover, in this new regime, the rate function does not depend on the full probability distribution of the random variable but only on its coefficient in the tail, so it is universal.
-On the contrary the rate of decay is distribution specific, while it is universally exponential for variables with exponential moments (although they may have very different tails, like Gaussian and exponential variables).
+Moreover, in this new regime, the rate function does not depend on the full probability distribution of the random variable but only on its coefficient in the tail, so it independent of the light tail part of the distribution.
+On the contrary the rate of decay in the number of variables is distribution specific, while it is universally exponential for variables with exponential moments (although they may have very different tails, like Gaussian and exponential variables).

 Concerning the proof, although the upper bound part (which develops the techniques used in~\cite{gantert2014large}) is interesting and helps understanding the problem, the most original part of the paper is the proof of the lower bound.
 For this we design a new tilting strategy, which requires an assumption on the second derivative on the free energy.
 This condition has the attractive interpretation of a control on the relative variance of the unique tilted random variable.